Lightweight pipelining: using Python functions as pipeline jobs.

-- Avoid computing twice the same thing: code is rerun over an over, for instance when prototyping computational-heavy jobs (as in scientific development), but hand-crafted solution to alleviate this issue is error-prone and often leads to unreproducible results
+- Avoid computing the same thing twice: code is often rerun again and again, for instance when prototyping computational-heavy jobs (as in scientific development), but hand-crafted solutions to alleviate this issue are error-prone and often lead to unreproducible results.

-- Persist to disk transparently: persisting in an efficient way arbitrary objects containing large data is hard.
+- Persist to disk transparently: efficiently persisting arbitrary objects containing large data is hard.
 Using joblib’s caching mechanism avoids hand-written persistence and implicitly links the file on disk to the execution context of the original Python object.
 As a result, joblib’s persistence is good for resuming an application status or computational job, eg after a crash.

-Joblib strives to address these problems while leaving your code and your flow control as unmodified as possible (no framework, no new paradigms).
+Joblib addresses these problems while leaving your code and your flow control as unmodified as possible (no framework, no new paradigms).

 Transparent and fast disk-caching of output value: a memoize or make-like functionality for Python functions that works well for arbitrary Python objects, including very large numpy arrays.
 Separate persistence and flow-execution logic from domain logic or algorithmic code by writing the operations as a set of steps with well-defined inputs and outputs: Python functions.
 Joblib can save their computation to disk and rerun it only if necessary: